 Who can nominate materials for digitization?
 Is it limited to public libraries?
 Can individuals participate?

 California Revealed is open to all non-profit organizations: libraries, archives, museums, historical societies.
 Due to our fiscal arrangement, we cannot directly work with individuals but we encourage partner organizations to collect original materials from individuals, temporarily, if willing.
-The project could digitize the materials while held by the organization; the individual, the organization, and California Revealed would get copies of the digital objects; and the original materials would go back to the individual after digitization.
+The program could digitize the materials while held by the organization; the individual, the organization, and California Revealed would get copies of the digital objects; and the original materials would go back to the individual after digitization.
 Requests for copies of digital objects would be directed to the organization.

 What can we digitize?

 Books; directories; ledgers; newspapers; newsletters; microfilm; microfiche; pamphlets; documents (individual sheets); photographs; postcards; slides; sound recordings; and moving image recordings.
 This list is not all inclusive; please tell us what is most significant to digitize and we’ll try our best to find the appropriate vendor to accommodate the format.

 There is no longer a nomination limit.
 An item can be a single digital image (e.g., an individual photograph) or include multiple parts or pages (e.g., a folder of images described at the folder level and pertaining to one subject, an oral history consisting of several tapes, or a book of many pages).
 There is no minimum requirement, and it's good to start somewhere, even with a sample.

 California Revealed prefers to digitize on a collection- or series-level, and mixed collections are welcome.
 Please nominate all items in that collection or series, as we would like to keep collections together.
 For newspapers and other serial publications, please nominate the title, or entire run, of all available issues.

 If the nomination is selected for an award, but the cost exceeds available funds, an award to digitize part of the run or series will be offered.